hazardland/ferry.android/readme.md

 This is simple game using hazardland/game.android framework.
 Framework is listed as submodule.
-After cloning submodule will not appear so to correctly initalize it run:
+After cloning this repo submodule will not appear so to correctly initalize it run:

 ```
 	git submodule init